• Skip to primary navigation

 Bricks/blocks is a popular and traditional edging option, especially in the UK.
 The cost of the materials can be high, but the building of the wall itself is rapid and easy.

 If you want a more natural and even free option than brick, stone edging could be a great idea.
 Stones and rocks look particularly lovely to edge a rockery.
-You can find out how to lay rocks for edging here.

 Weave

 Woven edging is an adorable afternoon craft to enjoy if you want to create your garden edging.
-Hazel, willow and sweet chestnut make beautiful wattle, especially when soaked in water first.

 Cut Logs

-Cut logs sourced sustainably make great garden edging.
 They are especially great for insects and other wildlife should you choose to avoid varnishing and instead allow the wood to remain in its natural state.

 Terracotta

 Terracotta is a stunning natural colour that makes a gorgeous edging in all kinds of forms.
 Smashed terracotta alone is a great lower border for garden zones.
-Pipes made from the material can not only look great but can also hold outdoor plants too.

 If you like the material, but you don’t like the colour, terracotta can be painting as long as you use a suitable sealant and paint type.